 Personal line of credit: What it is and how it works

-Learn more about how PLOCs work, how they compare to other types of loans and credit, and what to consider before applying.
+Learn about how PLOCs work, how they compare to other types of credit and loans, and what to consider before applying.

 What you’ll learn:

-• Like many credit cards, PLOCs are unsecured and have variable interest rates.
+• Like many credit cards, PLOCs are generally unsecured and have variable interest rates.

-• The borrower can only access their PLOC during a set period of time, called a draw period.
+• The borrower has a set period of time, called a draw period, to access their PLOC.

 • You might be able to apply for a PLOC at a bank or credit union, but you may need to be an existing customer or member.